munozrc/app-village/README.md

-# Website SoftLink
+# SoftLink Website

-Application created with ReactJS to manage links programs and files
+Application created with ReactJS to manage links to programs.

 ## Available Scripts